cloneoracle/CloneOracleData/README.md

 A) CloneResults
 - This folder contains the methods which were deemed to be clones by manual analysis, and through the use of various existing clone detection tools include Simian, Nicad, MeCC and CCCD.
+- The data is made available in several formats including html, xls and csv.

 B) sourcecode